 WINTER VISITS.-The park is open the year around.
-Visitors may now enjoy Crater Lake's fantasy of snowy splendor and participate in winter sports there.
-Steep and gradual slopes, according to speeds desired, are numerous in the park and are ideal for skiing.
+Visitors may now enjoy Crater Lake's fantasy of snowy splendor and participate in winter sports there Steep and gradual slopes, according to speeds desired, are numerous in the park and are ideal for skiing.
 Professional ski meets are discouraged, but special attention is given to amateur sports.

-A rope ski tow is in operation, and lunch counter service is available on week ends and holidays only.
 There are no overnight accommodations in the park from September 15 to June 15, but warming-room facilities for winter visitors are provided at the Rim Village.

 The west and south entrance roads to the Rim Village area are open to motor travel.
 The motorist should be well supplied with gasoline and oil, as they are not available in the park in the winter.
 Tire chains, tow rope, and shovel are necessary accessories.